Condominium Unit Owners Insurance

 Tip: You should always obtain coverage for water back-up.
 It is not necessarily included on these types of policies.
 If your property is damaged by water from a backed up sewer or drain, you would have no coverage without this endorsement.

 Not all policies are created equal.
 Simply reviewing the coverage limits and overall cost of a policy may not be enough to ensure your policy is adequate to properly insure you.
+There are many things that affect how your claims are paid when needed including any exclusions in the individual policy.

 Put simply, you want the all perils policy.
 This type of policy will cover damage to your property that results from “any direct physical damage that is not specifically excluded.”
 Basically, you are insured against any possible reason for damage, rather than just a few perils the insurer will cover.
+If you live in an area with a high risk of one hazard (such as lava damage, hurricanes, earthquakes, etc.), you should look for a policy that doesn’t exclude that peril or consider a separate policy for that peril.

 The named perils option doesn’t have any exclusions because it doesn’t need them.
 If the damage to your property is not caused by an insured peril, it’s simply not covered.